razvanbucoveanu/POLARES/README.md

 # POLARES: a C++ program for the simulation and event generation of elastic scattering of polarized leptons off nuclei

-POLARES is a program for elastic lepton-nucleon scattering with longitudinally polarized electron beams.
+POLARES is a C++ program for elastic lepton-nucleon scattering with longitudinally polarized electron beams.
 It includes QED radiative corrections at the one and two-loop level for unpolarized, as well as for polarized incident leptons.
 It can be used as an integrator to calculate cross sections and asymmetries for given kinematic conditions.
 It can also be